nicholaswmin/automap/README.md

 - `repository.save(object)` saves an object graph
 - `repository.fetch({ id: 'foo' })` gets it back

-`repository.save(obj)` transparently decomposes any list-like data in the object-graph into a [Redis Hash][redis-hash], rather than jamming everything into a single [Redis key/value pair][redis-string].
+`repository.save()` transparently decomposes any list-like data in the object-graph into a [Redis Hash][redis-hash], rather than jamming everything into a single [Redis key/value pair][redis-string].